When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 9. Activity Packs

-Take a trip to the dollar store and load up on crayons, stickers, small notebooks, activity pads, and coloring books.
-Put them together into a soft-bodied make-up bag or a plastic lunch box, and you have an instant busy kit.
+Hit the dollar store for crayons, stickers, small notebooks, activity pads, and coloring books.
+Pack each child’s haul in a soft makeup bag or a plastic lunch box to keep the peace.

 11. Road Trip Chat